Religion in the Gambia: Freedom of religion

+Despite resisting Islamization for several centuries, most of the Serers had converted to Islam by the 20th century in a process that is ongoing.
+Some still follow ultra-orthodox Serer spirituality (A ƭat Roog) or the Christian faith.
+In the Serer religious and agricultural calendar, the day of worship and libations to the Serer pangool (ancestral spirits), and prohibition of all cultural activities corresponds to Thursdays in the Gregorian calendar, and the day of rest is on Mondays.
+Since independence, none of the consecutive Senegalese or Gambian governments have made allowances for citizens who practice Traditional African religions like the Serer religion to practice their faith on Mondays and Thursdays.

+In 2023 the country was scored 2 out of 4 for religious freedom; it was noted that non-Sunni Muslim groups experience discrimination.

 Islam

 According to the CIA World Factbook, Muslims constitute 96.4 percent of the population.
 The vast majority are Sunnis influenced by Sufism.
 The main Sufi orders represented are Tijaniyah and Qadiriyah.
 Sufi orders pray together at common mosques.
 A small percentage of Muslims, predominantly immigrants from South Asia, do not ascribe to any traditional Islamic school of thought.

 Islam and state

 The Supreme Islamic Council is an independent body that advises the government on religious issues.
 Although not represented on the council, the government provides the council with substantial funding.
 The country's president serves as the minister of religious affairs and maintains a formal relationship with the council.

 The constitution establishes Qadi courts, with Muslim judges trained in the Islamic legal tradition, in specific areas that the chief justice determines.
 The Qadi courts are located in each of the country's seven regions and apply sharia law.
 Their jurisdiction applies only to marriage, divorce, custody over children, and inheritance questions for Muslims.

 Non-Qadi district tribunals, which deal with issues under the customary and traditional law, apply sharia, if relevant when presiding over cases involving Muslims.
 A five-member Qadi panel has purview over appeals regarding decisions of the Qadi courts and non-Qadi district tribunals relating to sharia.